BOX (NYSE:BOX) Issues FY 2023 Earnings Guidance

 BOX Stock Performance

-BOX (NYSE:BOX – Get Rating) last released its quarterly earnings data on Wednesday, August 24th.
-The software maker reported $0.28 earnings per share for the quarter, meeting analysts’ consensus estimates of $0.28.
-The firm had revenue of $246.00 million during the quarter, compared to analysts’ expectations of $245.77 million.
-During the same period in the previous year, the firm posted ($0.06) EPS.
-The firm’s quarterly revenue was up 14.7% on a year-over-year basis.
-On average, equities analysts anticipate that BOX will post -0.15 earnings per share for the current fiscal year.
+BOX (NYSE:BOX – Get Rating) last announced its quarterly earnings data on Wednesday, August 24th.
+The software maker reported $0.28 earnings per share for the quarter, meeting the consensus estimate of $0.28.
+The firm had revenue of $246.00 million during the quarter, compared to the consensus estimate of $245.77 million.
+During the same period in the prior year, the firm earned ($0.06) earnings per share.
+The firm’s quarterly revenue was up 14.7% compared to the same quarter last year.
+On average, analysts forecast that BOX will post -0.15 EPS for the current year.

 Box, Inc provides a cloud content management platform that enables organizations of various sizes to manage and share their content from anywhere on any device.
 The company's Software-as-a-Service platform enables users to collaborate on content internally and with external parties, automate content-driven business processes, develop custom applications, and implement data protection, security, and compliance features to comply with legal and regulatory requirements, internal policies, and industry standards and regulations.